HashEdits/EditDistributionTools/README.md

 # EditDistributor 🗳️

-This is a tool to automate and the ease the distribution of modifications of Unity 3D moddels
+This is a tool to automate and the ease the distribution of modifications of Unity 3D models